CristoferBV/system_pauna/README.md

 The Next.JS, MariabDB, React, JavaScript and Tailwind tools were used.

 ## Instructions:
-For install use: npm install
+For install use: npm install  <br />
 Install libraries like: @headlessui/react, @heroicons/react, mysql2 and tailwindcss. <br />
 For execute use: npm run dev